CmdrApollo/ZineScript/docs/documentation/index.md

 2. color - the color of the spraypaint
 3. region - the region of the surface that the spraypaint should cover, stored as a table in the format `{ x, y, width, height }`, all measured in inches
 4. pixelSize - size in pixels of each paint drop
+5. inverted - whether or not to invert the distance
-5. coverage - likelihood for each pixel in the surface to get chosen to be filled by the spraypaint
+6. coverage - likelihood for each pixel in the surface to get chosen to be filled by the spraypaint

 `zine:spraypaint` returns the surface object that was passed into it.